matthewdavidrodgers/website/content/_index.md

 Software engineer.
 Is this thing on?

 Born and raised in Charleston, South Carolina.
 Undergraduate degree in computer science at Clemson University.
-Full stack developer at Creative Artists Agency in Los Angeles, California.
+Systems engineer at Cloudflare.
+Based in Los Angeles, California.